 Audit logs are not the same as activity logs.
 Audit logs help you determine who did what, where, and when.
 Specifically, audit logs track how your Compute Engine resources are modified and accessed within your Google Cloud Platform projects for auditing purposes.
 Activity logs let you track certain events that affect your project, including API calls that change the state of a resource and system events, but does not return authorization information, API request information, or API responses.
 Activity logs also do not include any read-only operations.

-Cloud Audit Logging returns two types of logs:
+Cloud Audit Logging returns three types of logs: